SOMCA/hot-pepper/data/README.md

-Each compressed file represents the energy consumption of an Android application, on 30 runs.
+Each compressed file represents an energy consumption test, for a mobile application.

 Name of the compressed file: ```name.of.the.test.package-X.zip```.